marcusoftnet/marcusoftnet.github.io/_posts/2014-04-08-koaExamples.md

 ### Examples

+I wanted to take a look at some of the [examples Koa Js](https://github.com/koajs/examples/) provides and make some comments.
+[Clone the repository](http://www.marcusoft.net/2014/02/mnb-git.html) and follow along.
+My plan is that these examples will prove useful for me and you as we start to build real things.

+Yes, I have copied the example files out to separate gists.
+This is because I don't trust linking directly to repositories.
+And the content of the repository files might change too.

 There's [one package.json](http://www.marcusoft.net/2014/02/mnb-packagejson.html) for all the examples, which is awesome because that means that we can do `npm install` in the root and get all the examples.
 All examples must be run with the `node --harmony` flag, [as described earlier](http://www.marcusoft.net/2014/03/koaintro.html).

 #### Blog